depalmafarr/gameProject-DePalmaFarr/README.md

 ### Future fixes/issues

 No online functionality.

-Some of the api connections are not working as expected, will fix at a future date.
+Some of the api connections are not working as expected, incoming fix.

 Styling will change overtime.